mlefkir/Pioran.jl/docs/src/ultranest.md

 # Nested sampling with ultranest

-In this example, we show how to use the Python package `ultranest`[^1] to perform inference on a simple model with nested sampling.
-We also show how to use the `ultranest` package with MPI to parallelise the sampling on multiple processes.
+In this example, we show how to use the Python package [`ultranest`](https://johannesbuchner.github.io/UltraNest/index.html) to perform inference on a simple model with nested sampling.
+We also show how to use the `ultranest`[^1] package with MPI to parallelise the sampling on multiple processes.

 ## Installation